Full-time: 3 years, Part-time: 4-6 years

 - Undertake fieldwork at historical locations ranging from country houses to industrial cities

 - Share your passion for the past by organising and marketing a high-profile public history conference where you present your research

 - Benefit from the support of a dedicated and enthusiastic teaching team who are published experts in their field

-- Develop an impressive set of critical, theoretical and transferable skills which will give you a real advantage in securing a graduate career
+- Develop an impressive set of critical, theoretical and transferable skills which will give you a real advantage in securing a graduate career.

 In a unique project, you will inspire others by organising and marketing a public history conference and presenting your research to a wider audience.
 Topics explored at this conference have included the experience of British prisoners-of-war during the First World War, the fight against the Apartheid regime in South Africa, and gay riots in 1960s America.